AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/inferred-filters.md

 ![](assets/image2015-4-27-13-3a30-3a48.png)

-When you use any of these filters in a smart list, the results will yield people with this inferred information.
+When you use any of these filters in a Smart List, the results will yield people with this inferred information.

 >[!TIP]
 >